chrisjbillington/inotify_simple/README.md

 `inotify_init()` is wrapped as a class that does little more than hold the resulting inotify file descriptor.
-A `read()` method is provided which reads available data from the file descriptor and returns events as `namedtuple`s after unpacking them with the `struct` module. `inotify_add_watch()` and `inotify_rm_watch()` are wrapped with no changes at all, taking and returning watch descriptor integers that calling code is expected to keep track of itself, just as one would use inotify from C. Works with Python 2 or 3.
+A `read()` method is provided which reads available data from the file descriptor and returns events as `namedtuple` objects after unpacking them with the `struct` module. `inotify_add_watch()` and `inotify_rm_watch()` are wrapped with no changes at all, taking and returning watch descriptor integers that calling code is expected to keep track of itself, just as one would use inotify from C. Works with Python 2 or 3.

 [View on PyPI](http://pypi.python.org/pypi/inotify_simple) |
 [Fork me on github](https://github.com/chrisjbillington/inotify_simple) |